ahdinosaur/avo/README.md

 - The block defines parameters that it expects to receive
 - The block defines a `setup` function, which return a list of modules to install.
   - These modules can be defined in other places, in which case they are called.
-  - There is a limited set of "core" modules, which are called like any other module.
+  - There is a limited set of core operations, which are called like any other module.

 Not shown but should be included: